dbus2/zbus/book/src/server.md

 .GreetedEveryone                    signal    -         -             -
 ```

+### Trait-bounds for property values

+If you use custom types for property values, you might get a compile error for missing
+`TryFrom<zvariant::Value<'_>>` and/or `TryFrom<OwnedValue>` implementations.
+This is because
+properties are always sent as Variants on the bus, so you need to implement these conversions for
+your custom types.

+Not to worry though, the `zvariant` crate provides a [`Value`] and [`OwnedValue`] derive macro to
+implement these conversions for you.

 ### Method errors

 There are two possibilities for the return value of interface methods.
 The first is for infallible